Introduction to Utilization Management

 1. What is the role of the utilization management nurse?

-2. What are the utilization management nurse’s six main responsibilities?
+2. What are the six primary responsibilities of a utilization management nurse?

-3. Why does the utilization management nurse conduct an initial review of the patient’s treatment plan?
+3. Why does the utilization management nurse initially review the patient’s treatment plan?

 4. What are the most common reasons why insurance companies deny patient claims?